Skip to main contentSkip to data table

 14. Cloudflare Access admin auth: Admin endpoints are gated by the ops-api.pharos.watch origin lane.
 When CF_ACCESS_OPS_API_AUD is configured, the worker cryptographically verifies the Cloudflare Access JWT (worker/src/lib/auth.ts).
 Timing-safe HMAC comparison (timingSafeCompare) is used for the Telegram webhook secret, not for admin endpoints.

 15. Pagination defaults: /api/depeg-events defaults limit to 100 and caps at 1000; /api/blacklist defaults limit to 1000, caps at 1000, and treats limit=0 as "use default".
-The blacklist frontend hook (src/lib/blacklist-api.ts) hydrates additional pages in 3-request batches with retry/backoff when it needs the full history for charting and summary stats.
+The blacklist frontend fetches a single events page via src/lib/blacklist-api.ts (fetchBlacklistEvents, limit/offset params), and the chart/summary stats are served by the dedicated /api/blacklist-summary endpoint (fetchBlacklistSummary) rather than by client-side multi-page hydration.

 16. Unbounded query guard: /api/peg-summary bounds via the 4-year started_at > filter on the depeg_events query